Wave propagation in an elastic lattice with non-reciprocal stiffness and engineered damping: Lattice with nonreciprocal stiffness

 Solving this quadratic equation for $\omega(q)$, we obtain

 We select the root with the positive sign to ensure a positive oscillation frequency, corresponding to forward time evolution.
 Accordingly, the real and imaginary parts are given by

 where

-The dispersion relation for this system is plotted in Figs.~\ref{fig:FIG5}(b) and \ref{fig:FIG5}(c).
+The dispersion relation for this system is plotted in Figs.~\ref{fig:FIG7}(b) and \ref{fig:FIG7}(c).
 For small non-reciprocity ($\alpha \sim \mathcal{O}(\epsilon)$) and damping ($c \sim \mathcal{O}(\epsilon)$), we approximate the dispersion relation as

 where $A_0(q) = \frac{1}{m} \left[ k_g + 2k(1 - \cos q) \right ]$.
-In contrast to the uniform frequency shift from onsite damping, the imaginary part of the frequency in the intersite case is shifted downward by a wavenumber-dependent term, $-c(1-\cos q)/m$.
-As shown in Fig.~\ref{fig:FIG5}(c), this damping effect is zero at $q=0$ and maximal at the edge of the Brillouin zone ($q=\pm\pi$).
+In contrast to the uniform {decrease in frequency for the onsite case in Sec.~\ref{sec:2}B}, the imaginary part of the frequency in the intersite case is {reduced} by a wavenumber-dependent term, {$c(1-\cos q)/m$}.
+As shown in Fig.~\ref{fig:FIG7}(c), this damping effect is zero at $q=0$ and maximal at the edge of the Brillouin zone ($q=\pm\pi$).
 The higher-order correction to $\text{Re}[\omega(q)]$ due to damping is again negative, similar to the onsite case.
 Nevertheless, $\text{Re}[\omega(q)]$ still remains a symmetric function of $q$.
 However, the $q$-dependent shift results in a distinct asymmetric profile for $\text{Im}[\omega(q)]$.

-We show the parametric plots in Figs.~\ref{fig:FIG5}(d) and \ref{fig:FIG5}(e).
+We show the parametric plots in Figs.~\ref{fig:FIG7}(d) and \ref{fig:FIG7}(e).
 While the group velocity characteristics remain largely unchanged, the boundaries separating gain and decay are qualitatively different from the onsite case.
 Notably, attenuation is now more pronounced near $q=\pm\pi$.
 Consequently, the condition for neutrally stable traveling waves ($\text{Im}[\omega] = 0$) is reshaped.
 By setting the imaginary part of the frequency from our approximation to zero in the long-wavelength limit ($q \to 0$), we find this condition to be

-This linear relationship between $\alpha$ and $q$, in sharp contrast to the hyperbolic condition found for the onsite damper, can be verified by the boundary line near the origin in Fig.~\ref{fig:FIG5}(f).
+This linear relationship between $\alpha$ and $q$, in sharp contrast to the hyperbolic condition found for the onsite damper, can be verified by the boundary line near the origin in Fig.~\ref{fig:FIG7}(f).